mevers/NA12878_rDNA_clusters/README.md

 unit in a cluster the 3' end is given by 5' start coordinate plus the average length of the preceding rDNA units.
 This information defines a list of putative rDNA loci in the assembly.
-We use this list to extract the corresponding sequences from the assembly.
+We use this list to extract the corresponding full rDNA unit sequences from the assembly.
     <img src="rDNA_unit_def.png" width="600">

+5. From the rDNA ROI alignment, for every ROI extract a list with identified matches and their corresponding sequences.

-5. Perform a multiple sequence alignment of the putative rDNA sequences using `Clustal Omega` and visualise results using `MView`.
+5. Perform a multiple sequence alignment of the putative full rDNA sequences and rDNA ROI sequences using `Clustal Omega` and visualise results using `MView`.

 6. Show hits of transcribed rDNA regions across the assembly's contigs using `pygenometracks`.